-For general day to day cleaning, a simple soap solution and some newspaper will do the job even on frosted glass.
-If you need to remove metal marks or heavy stains, then you should use an abrasive sponge and an ammonia based glass cleaner.
-When you have treated the stain and carfully scrubbed the glass, wipe it down with a lint-free cloth to bring the glass to a clean finish.
+For general day-to-day cleaning, a simple soap solution and some newspaper will do the job even on frosted glass.
+If you need to remove metal marks or heavy stains, then you should use an abrasive sponge and an ammonia-based glass cleaner.
+When you have treated the stain and carefully scrubbed the glass, wipe it down with a lint-free cloth to bring the glass to a clean finish.

 If you have any questions, we’re always happy to talk!
 Find the best way to get in touch by visiting our contact page.